-3.10 U.S. Service Members or Veterans
+2.17 U.S. Service Members or Veterans

-U.S. Service Members or Veterans who apply to become students at FXUA must meet the same Admissions criteria that applies to all applicants.
-If a U.S. Service Member or Veteran desires his or her prior educational credits to be considered for transfer credit, the student must provide the University with an official transcript from each educational institution awarding the degree or any course credits that the student desires to transfer to satisfy the requirements.
-Upon the student's ability to satisfy of all of the above requirements with respect to his or her selected program of study, FXUA will promptly notify the student that he or she is admitted into that program of study at the school and correspond with the Department of Veterans Affairs for education benefits to be used.
+U.S. Service Members or Veterans who apply to become students must meet the same Admissions criteria that applies to all applicants.
+If a U.S. Service Member or Veteran desires their prior educational credits to be considered for transfer credit, the student must provide the University with an official transcript from each educational institution awarding the degree or any course credits that the student desires to transfer to satisfy the requirements.
+Upon the student's ability to satisfy of all of the above requirements with respect to their selected program of study, FXUA will promptly notify the student that they are admitted into that program of study at the school and correspond with the Department of Veterans Affairs for education benefits to be used.

-3.11 Special Circumstances Policy
+2.18 Special Circumstances Policy